pact-foundation/pact-php/README.md

 $ composer require pact-foundation/pact-php --dev
 ```

+Composer hosts older versions under `mattersight/phppact`, which is abandoned.
+Please convert to the new package name.

 ## Basic Consumer Usage

 All of the following code will be used exclusively for the Consumer.